zingolabs/zingo-mobile/e2e/README.md

+These e2e tests depend on emulating or attaching a device.

+if you have all the emulators, simply run
+`$ e2e/runall.sh`

-to run all e2e tests:
+or to run with specifications

-set up an emulator for Pixel_6_API_30 start docker daemon
+set up and build the project.
-From the root directory, run:
+from the root of the project (e2e/..)
->$ sh e2e/runall.sh

-alternatively, setup and start a node react-native server with
->$ sh e2e/setup.sh
+`$ sh scripts/setup.sh`

-then choose a test to run
+check installed emulators with
+`$ emulator -list-avds`
+compare to the configuration aliases in `.detoxrs` pick a test called `e2e/TESTNAME.test.js`
+`yarn detox build TESTNAME -c CONFIGURATION`
->$ yarn detox test SPECIFY -c android.emu.debug
+`yarn detox tests TESTNAME -c CONFIGURATION`